tonyduan/hte-prediction-rcts/README.md

 For all statistics, we calculate bootstrap confidence intervals through stratified resampling of the dataset.

+#### Example Calculator

+To aid interpretability, we have made a calculator for predicting ARRs for internsive blood pressure therapy available online. [[Link]](https://tonyduan.shinyapps.io/intensive-bpt-calculator/)

 #### Replication

 The SPRINT and ACCORD-BP datasets need to be downloaded from [BioLINCC](https://biolincc.nhlbi.nih.gov/home/).